CorinneKelly/expo/docs/pages/build-reference/limitations.md

 <details><summary><h4>Maximum build duration of 2 hours.</h4></summary>
 <p>

 If your build takes longer than 2 hours to run, it will be cancelled.
-This limit is lower on the free plan, and is limit is subject to change in the future.
+This limit is lower on the free plan, and this limit is subject to change in the future.

 </p>
 </details>